Differences, Inequalities and the Politics of Law

 For attending students, learning will be facilitated by lectures, discussion and individual reading.

-Non-attending students should prepare for the exam through individual reading.
+Non-attending students will be required to prepare for the exam through individual reading.

 Teaching Resources